brightway-lca/brightway-documentation/source/content/overview/io.md

      values.
  -   Fields with the value `(Unknown)` are omitted on a per-row basis.

-### Importing LCIA methods from the standard Excel template
+### Importing LCIA Methods from the Standard Excel Template

 Proper implementation of life cycle impact assessment methods requires a complete set of metadata.
 However, for simple LCIA methods, Brightway has a simplified importer for Excel and CSV files: `bw2io.ExcelLCIAImporter` and `bw2io.CSVLCIAImporter`.
 These function the same as other importer (i.e. you extract data, apply strategies until you are satisfied with the matching, and write the modified data).
 There are example [Excel workbooks](https://github.com/brightway-lca/brightway2-io/raw/legacy/tests/fixtures/excel/lcia.xlsx) and [CSV files](https://github.com/brightway-lca/brightway2-io/raw/legacy/tests/fixtures/csv/lcia.csv).